clmgn/Tennis-ML-Internship/README.md

 # Description :

-The dataset that has been used for this project was composed of many files containing series of repeated strokes, from different players.
+The main dataset that has been used for this project was composed of many files containing series of repeated strokes, from different players.
 It was constructed like this :

 <pre> Data/